informatics-isi-edu/iobox-win32/README.md

    - **log**: the service log file.
    - **loglevel**: the log level.
 Valid values are: `error, warning, info and debug`.
    - **timeout**: the waiting time in minutes before a retry process will occur.
+   - **mail**: the mail configuration for sending status notifications.
+It defines the following:
-   - **mail_server**: the mail server used to send status notifications.
+       - **server**: the mail server used for sending notifications.
-   - **mail_sender**: the sender of the mail notifications.
+       - **sender**: the sender of the mails.
-   - **mail_receiver**: the receiver of the mail notifications.
+       - **receiver**: the receiver of the mails.
-   - **mail_message**: an array having any combination of the "INFO", "WARNING" and "ERROR" elements.
+       - **actions**: an array having any combination of the "INFO", "WARNING" and "ERROR" elements.
 The default is ["INFO", "WARNING", "ERROR"].
 The sample will email only ERROR messages.
    - **connections**: defines the Web connections to be used by the **ermrest** and **hatrac** handlers.
      The connection is identified by a name that might be referred in those handlers.
 The parameter **credentials** points to a JSON file that contains the  credential information.